erromu/minibone/README.md

 - Multithreading
 - Among others (I will add more later)

+## Deployed on PyPi

+A deploy to PyPi will be triggered on each release for minibone package

+## Installation

+> $ pip install minibone

-## Multithreading
+## Usage

+### Daemon

-It is just another python class to do background jobs / tasks
+It is just another python class to do jobs / tasks in the background

 Usage
 -----